BrendelGroup/code4Rice3K/demo/HOWTO.md

 This can be visualized with tree viewing software such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).

 ### Large-scale work:
-The rice genome data is huge and this process be time-consuming; the `generatevcf` step for a single cultivar might take up to 48 hours when run on an 8-cpu computer with 30GB of RAM.
+The rice genome data is huge and this process can be time-consuming; the `generatevcf` step for a single cultivar might take up to 48 hours when run on an 8-cpu computer with 30GB of RAM.
 So it is best, if possible, to use this workflow with a high-performance computing cluster (HPC).
 These HPCs differ in their operating systems, softwares installed, and the way you interact with depending on which cluster you are using.

 For example, we have used this workflow with [Karst](https://kb.iu.edu/d/bezu), one of the HPC machines available at Indiana University, where we can submit this workflow as a batch job using
-[TORQUE])(https://kb.iu.edu/d/avmy) resorce manager.
+[TORQUE](https://kb.iu.edu/d/avmy) resorce manager.
 An example of a job submission script is provided under the `demo/` directory.